yangyifremad/FUSAR-KLIP/README.md

 ## 📁 Dataset Download

-The SAR-GEOVL-1M dataset will be made publicly available soon.
+The FUSAR-GEOVL-1M dataset will be made publicly available soon.

 ---

-## 🧠 Model: SAR-KnowLIP
+## 🧠 Model: FUSAR-KLIP

 **📌 The model weight will be released soon.**